ParedesGab/PP1/README.md

 ---
 ### Features Left to Implement

-- Make the hamburger icon responsive.
+- Make the hamburger icon responsive so it closes automatically.

 - Use CSS roots to declare global CSS variables and and apply them across the entire project for consistent styling.